InformaticsMatters/fragnet/fragnet-search/README.md

 This is available from the `fragnet-search/rest/v2/search/suppliers` endpoint.
 There are no parameters for this request.

+#### Supplier results

-The result is a JSON array of supplier objects as described in the [Supplier results](#supplier-results) section.
+This is a simple JSON array of supplier objects. e.g. `[{"name":"MolPort","label":"V_MP"},{"name":"eMolecules","label":"V_EMOLS"}]`.
+Each supplier object has a name and label property.
+If restricting searches to specific suppliers then specify the suppliers query parameter and give it the value of a comma separated list of supplier names.
+These must be specified __exactly__ as found in the result of this query.

 ### Molecule neighbourhood search